 Launched in 2015, the Globalizing the Classroom Fellowship Program brings together secondary and community college educators from across the country who have distinguished themselves through their work and passion for integrating global content into their classrooms.
 While Harvard’s regional study centers have long engaged with educators through professional development programming and resource building, the fellowship presents an opportunity to extend and deepen this working relationship, supporting rigorous teaching on world regions at multiple grade levels.

-The 2016-2017 fellowship program will allow a select group of educators to take part in ongoing conversations and resource development that was begun during the 2016 summer teacher’s workshop devoted to “Journalism: Production and Consumption across the Globe.”
+The 2017-2018 fellowship program will allow a select group of educators to take part in ongoing conversations and resource development that was begun during the 2017 summer teacher’s workshop devoted to “Cities and Our Urbanizing World.”
 Each fellow is expected to develop classroom materials for use in their own classrooms but with potential value to classrooms throughout the country.
 The trainings, drawing on Harvard resources, will be devoted to both area studies content and pedagogical approaches, and will primarily take place through online connective technology.
 The fellowship continues the partnership between Harvard area studies centers (two of which are considered National Resource Centers) and the educational research group Project Zero.